- Domestic Animals in Iceland

 Picture from Eyjafjord Humpbacks | Whale Watching from Akureyri

+After reading this far, you might be wondering what animals are native to Iceland.
 As has been noted, Iceland has just one indigenous land mammal.
-That is not to say, however, that the native wildlife lacks diversity.
+However, that is not to say that the native wildlife of Iceland lacks diversity.

-Iceland has a wealth of fauna in its seas and skies, which draw visitors from the world over.
-It is one of the best places to visit for bird watching, seal watching, and whale watching.
+There’s a wealth of Iceland fauna in the country’s seas and skies, which draw visitors worldwide.
+It’s one of the best places to visit for bird watching, seal watching, and whale watching.

 Photo by Jonatan Pie